 Interestingly the jacket shape is not too dissimilar to some of Vivienne Westwoods House of Mud designs, even some of Christopher Nemeth’s creations.
 Very Buffalo!

 The Pop Up Flea, the one-weekend-at-a-time menswear shopping event based in New York is heading to London for the first time ever this October.
 The Vintage Showroom will be en présence for this event so please come down and say hello.
 We will have a good selection of archive pieces with us.
 Read on for more details…

 ‘The Pop Up Flea’ is the creation of New Yorkers Michael Williams and Randy Goldberg.
 Each year Michael and Randy invite their favorite brands to participate in the event, creating a dream store of handsome and diverse products (see below for the list of contributors).
 The event is open to the public, and will take place on Piccadilly in Central London over the weekend of 10th and 11th October, and will include a mix of US and UK brands not often seen together under one roof.

 St James’s, London, W1

 Sunday Oct 13th: 12pm to 6pm

-Vendors for this year’s event include the following U.S. and European brands: Aether, Field Notes, Filson, General Knot & Co.,Levi’s Made & Crafted, Levi’s Vintage Clothing, London Undercover, Man of the World, Marwood, Red Wing Heritage, Shinola, Tanner Goods, Tellason, The Bread Collective, The Good Flock, Todd Snyder.
+Vendors for this year’s event include : Aether, Field Notes, Filson, General Knot & Co.,Levi’s Made & Crafted, Levi’s Vintage Clothing, London Undercover, Man of the World, Marwood, North Sea Clothing, Red Wing Heritage, Shinola, Tanner Goods, Tellason, The Bread Collective, The Good Flock and Todd Snyder.

 Further to our recent delves into the archive of SHOWROOM Vol.I, here is a wonderful insight and example of resistance through style penned by regular contributor and ‘antiquous oracle-ius’ Simon Andrews.